zuudevs/FRQS-Widget/docs/project_directory_tree.md

 │   ├── core/
 │   │   ├── application.hpp                # [EXISTS]
 │   │   ├── window.hpp                     # [EXISTS] but error not implemeted, only declared (1)
+│   │   ├── window_id.hpp                  # [EXISTS] but error undeclared and 'getNativeHandleUnsafe' is a private member (2)
 │   │   ├── window_registry.hpp            # [EXISTS]
 │   │   └── native_handle.hpp              # [EXISTS]
 │   ├── event/